MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsAppPermissionPolicy.md

 ```

 ### -Identity
-Name of App setup permission policy.
-If empty, all Identities will be used by default.
+Name of the app setup permission policy.
+If empty, all identities will be used by default.

 ```yaml
 Type: XdsIdentity